katia-energizer/tutorial_regular_expressions_search/tutorial.md

 3. Add an extra backslash before each `\b` part of the regular expression.

    `\b` is a metacharacter with a special meaning.
 This metacharacter matches a number boundary.
 You must use `\` as an escape character before metacharacters.
-Otherwise, the compiler will        ignore special meanings of metacharacters.
+Otherwise, the compiler will ignore the special meaning of metacharacters.

    ```kotlin
    val pattern = "\\b[1-9][0-9]{2}\\b"